signalfx/splunk-otel-java/README.md

 migrate to the Splunk Distribution of OpenTelemetry Java Instrumentation, see [Migrate from the SignalFx Java Agent](MIGRATING.md).

-This Splunk distribution comes with the following defaults:
+This distribution comes with the following defaults:

 - [B3 context propagation](https://github.com/openzipkin/b3-propagation).
 - [Jaeger-Thrift exporter](https://www.jaegertracing.io)